Track your baby’s growth

 My baby’s hair is falling out

-Almost every baby experiences some degree of hair thinning or shedding in the first 6 months.
 The mechanism is synchronised telogen effluvium triggered by the hormonal shift at birth.
-During pregnancy, high maternal hormones keep the baby's hair in a prolonged growth phase.
-After birth, hormone levels drop and a large proportion of follicles enter the resting phase simultaneously, then shed together.
+During pregnancy, high levels of maternal hormones keep the baby’s hair in a prolonged growth phase.
+After birth, those hormone levels drop and a large proportion of follicles enter the resting phase simultaneously, then shed together.
+The result can look alarming.

-The hair that grows back (usually starting around 6-12 months) may be a completely different colour or texture than the birth hair.
+The hair that grows back, usually starting around 6–12 months, may be a completely different colour or texture than the birth hair.
+A baby born with dark, straight hair may end up with light, curly hair.
 This is normal.
-A baby born with dark, straight hair may end up with light, curly hair.
+Plain friction-related thinning on the back of the head, caused by back-sleeping (which is the correct sleep position), is not a medical concern.

 Can my newborn have bad dreams?

 Nightmares as adults experience them require narrative memory, contextual fear, and complex REM sleep imagery.
-Newborns spend approximately 50% of their total sleep in REM, but their neocortex is still developing and cannot generate story-based dreams.
-Night terrors do not typically appear until 18 months at the earliest and peak between 3-7 years of age.
+Newborns spend about 50% of their total sleep in REM (compared to 20–25% in adults), but their neocortex is still developing and cannot generate the story-based dreaming that produces nightmares.
+Almost certainly not, based on current understanding of neonatal brain development.

 How long does the newborn stage actually last?

-The medical definition of the neonatal period is birth to 28 days.
-Clinical thresholds, including the emergency fever threshold of 38.0°C, apply to the first 3 months, not just the first 28 days.
-For practical purposes, if a guideline says "newborn," most clinicians mean the first 12 weeks.
-The developmental boundary is the social smile (around 6-8 weeks) and emerging head control (around 2-3 months).
+It depends on who you ask, and the difference matters.
+The medical definition is specific: the neonatal period runs from birth to 28 days (four weeks).
+This is the period when clinical thresholds are most conservative: the emergency fever threshold of 38.0°C applies to the first 3 months, not just the first 28 days.
+For practical purposes, if a medical professional says “newborn”, they almost always mean the first 28 days.

 Frequently asked questions

-Yes.
-The clinical term is benign neonatal sleep myoclonus, and it affects 66 to 80% of newborns in the first three months.
-The twitches typically appear as brief, rhythmic jerks of the arms, legs, or whole body during quiet sleep.
-They stop immediately when the baby wakes up.
-Sleep myoclonus peaks in the first two weeks and almost always resolves by six months.
-If twitches occur while your baby is awake, or do not stop when the baby wakes, contact your paediatrician.
+Yes, and it is one of the most common things that alarms new parents.
+The clinical term is benign neonatal sleep myoclonus, and it affects somewhere between 66% and 80% of newborns in the first three months of life.
+The twitches typically appear as brief, rhythmic jerks of the arms, legs, or whole body during quiet (NREM) sleep.
+They often occur in clusters of four or five movements, then stop.
+The crucial distinguishing feature is that they only happen during sleep and stop immediately when the baby wakes up.
+Sleep myoclonus peaks in the first two weeks of life and almost always resolves completely by six months.
+If you notice jerking movements while your baby is awake, sustained stiffening, eye deviation during episodes, or movements that do not stop when you gently wake your baby, contact your paediatrician.
+(Sources: Sheldon 2014; AAP)

 Newborn hiccups are near-universal.
-More than 95% of healthy newborns experience regular hiccup episodes, with most having two to three per day in the first three months.
-Hiccups are involuntary contractions of the maturing diaphragm triggered by feeding, swallowing air, temperature changes, or excitement.
-They are not painful for your baby.
-Most episodes last 5 to 10 minutes and resolve on their own.
-Traditional remedies such as startling the baby are ineffective.
-If hiccups interfere persistently with feeding, mention it to your health visitor.
+More than 95% of healthy newborns experience regular hiccup episodes, and most have two to three episodes per day in the first three months.
+Hiccups are involuntary contractions of the diaphragm, which is still maturing and easily triggered by feeding, swallowing air, temperature changes, or excitement.
+Hiccups are not painful for your baby.
+They were almost certainly hiccupping in the womb as well: foetal hiccups are commonly detected on ultrasound from around nine weeks of gestation.
+Most episodes last five to ten minutes and resolve on their own.
+Traditional remedies like startling the baby or pressing the fontanelle are ineffective and potentially dangerous.
+If hiccups interfere persistently with feeding, mention it to your health visitor or paediatrician.
+(Sources: AAP; NHS guidance)